Other clinics

 Throughout a 68-week study, those who received a Semaglutide injection once a week lost about 15% of their body weight compared to those who received a placebo (2.4% weight loss).

-The Ozempic, Semgalutide licensed for type II diabetes, is administered in a considerably lower dose (maximum one milligram) than the weight drug, Wegovy®, used in this study (2.4 milligrams).
+The Ozempic, Semgalutide licensed for type II diabetes, is administered at a considerably lower dose (maximum one milligram) than the weight drug, Wegovy, used in this study (2.4 milligrams).

 The results show that the Semaglutide-taking group lost 15% more weight than the placebo group, which lost only 2.4%